-In some cases, when a system error is detected, it will cause the controller to reboot automatically into the EMPTY state as if no Boot application were present in the Flash memory.
+In some cases, when a system error is detected, it causes the controller to reboot automatically into the EMPTY state as if no Boot application were present in the Flash memory.
 However, the Boot application is not deleted from the Flash memory.
-In this case, the ERR LED (Red) flashes regularly.
+In this case, the ERR LED (Red) flashes fast and regularly.